-Fox News Should Watch Dancing with the Stars
+Fox News Should Watch Dancing With the Stars

-I have to be honest, I watch fox news more often than any of the other cable news nets.
-I watch CNN next , then MSNBC.
-So lets get that out of the way.
+I have to be honest, I watch Fox News more often than any other cable news network.
+CNN comes in at second place for me, followed by MSNBC.
+So let’s get that out of the way.

-I watched Fox and MSNBC during the election cycle because it told me the worst possible elements that could be found about President Obama. and Governor Romney.
-Both networks work so hard at branding every possible negative issue about the other side that it’s very interesting to look at it as an exercise in branding and marketing.
-Neither truly was reporting the news.
-They were telling us how they believed a negative brand could be built.
-And not only did they tell us how negative the other brand was, they were relentless in trying to create confirmation of that negative brand by bringing in “experts” to confirm their brand bias.
+I watched Fox News and MSNBC during the election cycle because they told me the worst possible elements that could be found about President Obama and Governor Romney.
+Both networks work hard at branding every possible negative issue about the other side that it’s an educational opportunity in branding and marketing.
+Neither network truly reports the news.
+Their actions and strategies show us how they believe a negative brand can be built.
+Not only did each tell us how negative the other brand was, they were relentless in trying to create confirmation of that negative brand by bringing in “experts” to confirm their brand bias.

 You know who both networks reminded me of ?
-All of their shows, with the exception of Bill OReilly reminded me of the old Coast to Coast with Art Bell radio show.
-Every night Art Bell would bring in what were essentially crackpots talking about life on mars, alien abductions (accept for the true ones of course :) , Black Helicopter operations , pretty much crazy thinking across the board.
-What made Art Bell masterful was that he interviewed them and talked to them like there was absolutely no doubt in his and his listeners mind that everything the interviewee said was true.
-Of course there is life on mars.
-Of course there are aliens living among us who can shift change to different animals.
+All of their shows, with the exception of Bill O’Reilly, remind me of Art Bell’s old Coast to Coast radio show.
+Every night, Art would bring on-air crackpots talking about life on Mars, alien abductions (accept for the true ones of course), Black Helicopter operations , and pretty much any crazy thinking across the board.
+Art was masterful because he interviewed these people and talked to them like there was absolutely no doubt in his and his listeners’ minds that everything the interviewee said was true.
+Of course there is life on Mars.
+Of course there are aliens living among us who can morph into different animals.
 Of course the government has been working with Planet X for years .
-Callers would call in and give their personal experiences with all the above.
-He confirmed for his listeners, callers and the crackpots he interviewed that it was all true.
-Just because Art Bell made you believe he believed it was true.
-Whether or not he actually did, I have no idea.
-His show had a huge radio audience nationwide.
+Callers would share their personal experiences about all the above.
+Art confirmed for his listeners, callers, and the crackpots he interviewed that all the theories were so true.
+Art Bell made you believe that he believed it was true.
+I have no idea whether or not he actually believed this stuff.
+Regardless, his show had a huge nationwide audience.

-Both MSNBC and FOx News do the same thing with their branding efforts.
-No matter what the story, true or not, they were going to pull out every stop to make you think its true.
-Facts be damned.
-Gov Romney lies about everything.
-Here are 3 people to confirm it.
-President Obama is running the dirtiest campaign ever, here are 3 people to confirm it.
-For every attempt to create a negative brand association for the other side, there were 3 experts confirming it multiple times a day.
+Both MSNBC and Fox News do the same thing with their branding efforts.
+No matter what the story, true or not, both stations are going to pull out every stop to make you think it is true; facts be damned.
+Governor Romney lies about everything, and here are three “experts” who confirm it.
+President Obama is running the dirtiest campaign ever, and here are three “experts” who confirm it.
+For every attempt to create a negative brand association for the other side, there were always three “experts” confirming it multiple times a day.